Original short literary fiction, including satire, remains one of the writing genres in my literary toolkit. I do enjoy creating characters!

 Memoir 2: Foreword by Graveyard Whistler

 This memoir journey of the previous now late owner of the Stone Gulch lit works has garnered some responses—some thoughtful and some horrendously ignorant.
-I swear some people are just barely capable of eking out mean from any text.
+I swear, some people are just barely capable of eking out meaning from any text.

 For example, one person wrote: "To (sic) bad your (sic) quitting coffee.
 Theyve (sic) now said that coffe (sic) its (sic) good for you.
 Guess you turned out to be quit (sic) a dumbs (sic) ass!"
 I have left all the inaccuracies—most of which are identified with "(sic)"— so you can see what I have to contend with.
 For as technically riddled as that one example is, it misses the whole point by thinking I, your humble writer, am taking this journey to a caffeine free life, instead of Stoney.
 I personally never bothered with caffeine—don't like its taste, never really felt the "buzz" or pick-me-up it's supposed to deliver.
 But this illiterate who felt the need to castigate me, simply demonstrated the old adage: "Better to remain silent and be thought a fool than to speak and to remove all doubt."
 Of course, I did get comments from people who can actually read and write.
 Some interesting, most rather bland.